- How do I order something?

 Most orders are mailed out the day after they are received.
 However, we may hold an order when we know that new copies of an out-of-stock item will arrive within 2 weeks.
 While we do our best to keep the site updated, items do go out of stock quickly, so please list alternates!

 Orders sometimes get lost in the mail.
 If an order worth less than $20 is lost in the mail, we will replace it on our dime.
 If a lost order is over $20 and you don't purchase insurance, then we will replace it for half of the total cost plus shipping.↑

 As long as you meet our $100 wholesale order minimum, you may purchase from us directly at wholesale prices.
-To do so, sign up for a My Microcosm account—it will keep track of your purchase history and invoices.
+To do so, sign up for a My Microcosm account.
+It will keep track of your purchase history and invoices.
 To find wholesale prices for items, go to any product page (or to your cart) and click on the blue "wholesale" button on the right.

 After two pre-paid orders, we can offer Net-30 terms (in which you pay 30 days after placing the order).
 Please specify "Net-30" in the order notes.
 Items are generally not returnable unless they are damaged or arrangements were made ahead of time.

 If you order 20 or more of our titles, you can request one of our free display racks (pictured to the right) to put on your counter.
 Just include it in your order notes.
 You can also purchase a pre-pack selection of a certain kind of titles, like the Urban Homesteader display pack, Henry & Glenn's Endless Love pack, Bike Shop pack, Record Store pack, or the Cookbook pack.
 If you're touring with a band and want to add books and zines to your merch table, we also have a pack for you.↑

 How do your t-shirts fit?
 Where do they come from?

 They are "fitted", so they fit around the contours of your body and not like a "box" shirt.
 If you don't want your shirt to be tight, you should buy it a size larger than normal.